Student Leadership

 -

 The Operations Officer is the heart and soul of the program.
 Acting like an organizer, an information hub, project manager, and to ensure accountability to all our trainers.
 The Operations Officer is like Grand Central Station, all of the program’s activities in some way usually flow through the position.
-In this role they are almost a third Head Trainer, and if they are over burdened by school, work, personal stress the Operations Officer takes over.
+In this role they are almost a third Head Trainer.

 All student trainers who are not assigned to other areas as other officers are under the Operations Officer’s guidance and mentorship.
 This officer assigns field assignments that match trainers with their teams.
 Therefore, Operations must understand the nuances of interpersonal relationships between trainers, the coach’s temperament, and the make up of the team.
 All the while balancing the wants of the individual level 2 or higher trainers.